Project Artifacts and How to Use Them

 The actual documents created will be different because they’ll reflect the level of work you are doing and the overview you need from a PMO or program perspective, but the list of artifacts below will give you a good starting point for working out what you need.

-There are 9 types of artifacts, and every project management document or thing you create falls into one of these categories (not least because the last one is a giant bucket for everything else, as you’ll see).
+As I mentioned, in the old edition of the PMBOK Guide, there were 9 types of artifacts, and every project management document or thing you created fell into one of these categories (not least because the last one is a giant bucket for everything else, as you’ll see).

 Here’s the list: